Freight Shipping from Tampa to Chicago

 How much does it cost to ship freight from Tampa to Chicago?

-Full truckload (FTL) rates from Tampa, FL to Chicago, IL currently range from $2,810-$3,464 for a standard dry van load over the 1,307-mile route.
+Full truckload (FTL) rates from Tampa, FL to Chicago, IL currently range $2,810-$3,464 (roughly $2.15-$2.66 per mile over 1,307 miles).
 LTL shipments typically cost $919-$1,511 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tampa to Chicago?